Command Climate Investigations

 Contact Our Office Today

 At the Law Office of Jocelyn C. Stewart, our UCMJ professionals have extensive experience protecting the legal rights of those in the military.
 Ms. Stewart is herself a former military member and dedicated her practice exclusively to military cases.
-If are in a position of leadership, and a command climate investigations has been initiated against you, you need to take immediate action.
-Please contact our team today at 1-888-252-0927 to set up a comprehensive free review of your case.
-Our firm has offices in Tacoma, Washington and Anchorage, Alaska and we look forward to assisting you.
+If you are in a position of leadership and a command climate investigation has been initiated against you, you need to take immediate action.
+Please contact our team today at 253-212-9582 to set up a comprehensive review of your case.
+Our firm representatives look forward to assisting you.